A Simple Guide to Cultural Competence

 As a Physician, Educator and a Health Care Leader, I find meaningful cultural contexts in everyday interactions.
 This made me reflect and look up the fundamentals of cultural competency - what is it, how do we develop it in ourselves and others and how do we benefit from it and move onto excellence...

-Cultural Competence Attitude Quiz
+Cultural Competence Attitude Quizview quiz statistics

 As a Physician, Educator and a Health Care Leader, I find meaningful cultural contexts in everyday interactions.
 This made me reflect and look up the fundamentals of cultural competence: what is it, how do we develop it in ourselves and others and how do we benefit from it ...